ameen95195/LightCompressor/README.md

 - All the callback functions returns an index for the video being compressed in the same order of the urls passed to the library.
 You can use this index to update the UI or retrieve information about the original uri/file.
 - The source video must be provided as a list of content uris.
+- OnSuccess returns the path of the stored video.
 - If you want an output video that is optimised to be streamed, ensure you pass [isStreamable] flag is true.

 ### Configuration values